RGWIT/APISCRTrackingDoc/README.md

 Set up the work environment:

  - Step 1: Install CURL or [POSTMAN](https://www.getpostman.com/) in your computer.
- - Step 2: Get your merchant Keys and Exporter ID
+ - Step 2: Get your merchant Keys.
  - Step 3: Launch your first query.

 Methods